 - have a long-term health condition or disability that causes difficulties with activities related to daily living or mobility, or both

-- have had difficulties caused by ill health or disability for three months and expect them to last for at least nine months, unless you’re terminally ill with less than six months to live
+- have had difficulties caused by ill health or disability for 3 months and expect them to last for at least 9 months, unless you’re terminally ill with less than 6 months to live

 - meet certain qualifying residency requirements.

-There are three steps to the claims process:
+There are 3 steps to the claims process:

-You need to make a claim for PIP by telephone, textphone, Relay UK or video relay if you use sign language.
+You can claim PIP by telephone, textphone, Relay UK or video relay if you use sign language.

-Someone else can make the call for you.
-But you must be with them so you can confirm that the person supporting you has your permission to make the call.
+Someone else can make the call for you, if cannot use the telephone, but you must be with them so you can confirm that the person supporting you has your permission to make the call.

 You will be sent a ‘How your disability affects you’ claim form, along with notes to help you fill it in.

 If you are claiming PIP or ADP because of your hearing loss or deafness, provide detailed information when you answer the questions about the communication difficulties you face and the help you need to communicate.
 Use the ‘extra information’ boxes to give more details.